NHOrus/srwq-compilation/episode-02.md

 Meanwhile the true Zweizergain back towards the busted Ashsaber.
 With no legs and one arm, Lemon's Assault Dragoon barely manages to lift itself to meet him.

-"Well....this isn't going like we expected, is it?" grunts Lemon, as the R-3 Strike Shields swat her last Sword Breaker out of the air.
+"Well... this isn't going like we expected, is it?" grunts Lemon, as the R-3 Strike Shields swat her last Sword Breaker out of the air.

 "No, but it's still survivable!
 This is the Alpha Event, Lemon!
 The distraction we needed, but never got!
 If we can get away, we can put the original plan in motion!"